ridvanms/Small-Projects/README.md

 # Small-Projects

-# Making small project with the ide to be practice some cool things
+# Making small project with the idea to practice some cool things